23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Coronavirus: Crowds pack Pismo Beach CA for warm weather | San Luis Obispo Tribune

-Pismo Beach is a laid-back beach town where a traditional California wooden pier stretches over 1,000 feet into the Pacific Ocean across golden sands.
+Pismo Beach is a laid-back beach town where a traditional California wooden pier stretches more than 1,000 feet across golden sand into the Pacific Ocean.

-Like elsewhere along the Pacific Coast Highway, the Pismo Beach pier is best viewed at dusk.
-I wish I could stop time at sunset on this road trip!
+Like everywhere along the Pacific Coast Highway, the Pismo Beach Pier is best seen at sunset.
+Hopefully, time can stop at sunset on this road trip!
 LOL

-Dinosaur Caves Park is nearby and overlooks the pier and beach.
-There is also a eucalyptus grove made for monarch butterflies from November to February.
+Nearby is Dinosaur Caves Park, which overlooks the pier and beach, and also has a eucalyptus grove that's home to monarch butterflies from November to February.

 My personal recommendation is Splash Café .
-The cute appearance is one of the charms, but the delicious clam chowder is very popular at the shop!
-Please go if you have time.
+Not only is it cute, but the delicious clam chowder is also very popular!
+If you have time, please go there.

 Distance from previous destination: 12 miles from San Luis Obispo